Michael Keith Seminar: The Future of the Future City?

-The seminar will take place on Monday 15th May, 11am - 12pm.
-A buffet lunch with networking opportunities will be provided following the talk.
+The seminar will take place on Monday 15th May, at 11am.
+The talk will be approximately 1 hour long and a buffet lunch with networking opportunities will follow.
 Registration is available via Eventbrite and is required for catering purposes.

 If you require any further information please contact email@example.com